 Ready-to-fruit Mushroom blocks for growing edible mushrooms

 Want to dive into growing your own edible mushrooms for profit?
-Try our ready-to-fruit mushroom blocks (email us now to order).
+Try ready-to-fruit mushroom blocks.
 The mushroom blocks are roughly 5.5 lb blocks of supplemented sawdust measuring about 12″x6″x8″.
 We offer blue, pink, and yellow oyster, shiitake, lion’s mane and other species for custom orders.
-Each block costs $5 and the minimum order is 50, which can be a mix and match.
+Each block usually costs around $5 and the minimum order is 50, which can be a mix and match.
 They are ready to fruit when you receive them so need to be stored in a walk in cooler until initiated.
 They can last for about 3-4 weeks in a cooler before they start fruiting in the bag and yield is decreased.